 The 52-tower residential building, Livingstone, is the fourth tower to rise in CPG’s six-tower Pasig riverside Aqua Private Residences project in Mandaluyong City, which was estimated to cost a total of P7 billion.

-In a press briefing on Friday, CPG executive vice president Jose Marco Antonio said the group, through subsidiary Century Limitless Corp., was ready to bring to the market additional residential units in Acqua, following the market success of the first three towers—the 43-story Niagara, 45-story Sutherland and the 47-story Dettifoss.
+In a press briefing on Friday, CPG President and CEO Jose Marco Antonio said the group, through subsidiary Century Limitless Corp., was ready to bring to the market additional residential units in Acqua, following the market success of the first three towers—the 43-story Niagara, 45-story Sutherland and the 47-story Dettifoss.

 The upcoming residential buildings in Acqua, designed as a riverside “residential eden” amid an urban jungle, are all named after the great waterfalls of the world.
 The residential units in Livingstone, named after the most majestic waterfall in Africa, are expected to be turned over to buyers by 2016.